-R.6.3 Rotary heat exchanger
+S.6.3 Rotary heat exchanger

-R.6.3.1 Rotor
+S.6.3.1 Rotor

-The rotor is to be checked at least once a year to ensure that it can turn freely and easily.
+Check the rotor annually and ensure that it can turn freely and easily.
 This can be done by removing the belt drive at the motor and then turning the rotor manually with a hand on the peripheral rotor casing.
-At the same time the brush seals are to be checked for damage.
+At the same time, check that the brush seals are not damaged and that the surface is uniform and undamaged.
 The bearings are factory lubricated and do not require any service lubrication.
 During operation the rotor can become dirty.